juwangvsu/ik_benchmarking/readme_ik.txt

 	src/rrrforkfull_moveit_config

-status: xx work with current planning group arm, 4 joints. to test more complex setting...
+status: work with current planning group arm, 6 joints. to test more complex setting...
+	normally kdl and trac is better then bio_ik, but:...

+kdl:
+	[ERROR] [1758424620.225476652] [moveit_kinematics_base.kinematics_base]: Group 'arm' is not a chain planning group links link_1, link_2, link_3, link_4, gripper_link_1, gripper_link_2,
+Kinematics solver of type 'kdl_kinematics_plugin/KDLKinematicsPlugin' could not be initialized for group 'arm'

+trac:
+	Kinematics solver N25trac_ik_kinematics_plugin23TRAC_IKKinematicsPluginE does not support joint group arm.
+Error: This plugin only supports joint groups which are chains

+bio_ik:
+	Success rate = 0.500000

 -------9/15/25 rrr fork visualize hpzbook------------------------------